Windows 10: Extended Security Updates

 Microsoft announced an Extended Security Update (ESU) service in December 2023 for Windows 10 devices, lasting until October 2028, on an annual pricing plan.
-Unlike previous Windows ESU services, Windows 10 ESU will be available to individual consumers as well, albeit only for a single year.
+Unlike previous Windows ESU services, Windows 10 ESU will be available to individual consumers as well, originally only for a single year (until October 13, 2026), but was later silently updated to two years (October 12, 2027).

-Regarding pricing, Windows 365 and Azure Virtual Desktop customers with Windows 10 virtual machines will get ESU for free, for everyone else, however, annual pricing doubles each year.
+Regarding pricing, Windows 365 and Azure Virtual Desktop customers with Windows 10 virtual machines will get ESU for free; for everyone else, however, annual pricing doubles each year.
 For businesses, per device, the pricing will be $61 for the first year, $122 for the second, and $244 for the third.
 Businesses using a cloud based update management solution such as Microsoft Intune will get a 25% discount.
 For education users, per device pricing is $1 for the first year, then $2 and $4 for each subsequent year.
 Consumer pricing is $30 per device, for one year only, with enrollment starting in 2025.
 In July 2025, Microsoft launched free Extended Security Updates (ESU) for Windows 10 consumers who sync their PC settings to the cloud using a Microsoft account, or by redeeming 1,000 Microsoft Rewards points.
-The free updates are available for one year, extending security support until October 13, 2026.
+The free updates are available for two years, extending security support until October 12, 2027.